patomation/example-cycle-app/README.md

 * The stream/observable library that we're using is [xstream](http://staltz.github.io/xstream/).
 It also has [extras](https://github.com/staltz/xstream/blob/master/EXTRA_DOCS.md).
 * [The DOM driver](https://cycle.js.org/api/dom.html) expects a `Stream<VNode>`, such as produced by [snabbdom](https://github.com/snabbdom/snabbdom).
 * Of course, [the Cycle.js docs](https://cycle.js.org/getting-started.html).

+## Slides

+1. Getting started.
+1. Show what it does and explain how the code works.
+1. xstream method `debug`.
+1. Setting a breakpoint.

+## Ideas

+* Display time spent inside moat.
+* Display clicks inside moat.
+* Display mouse coordinates.